AkshajP/filematcher/feature plans.md

 - see if indentation can be added bulk matching (how does order get selected?) prolly show staging before confirming a mapping
 (implement a counting on click?)

+After AG Grid --
+- Now what about auto match?
+- remove .DSstore in filenames
+- introducing natural sort in AG Grid (1, 10,11,...2,20,21..etc is wrong)
+- try AG Grid even for client references